xp44mm/FslexFsyacc/references/Flex and Bison/CHAPTER 7 Ambiguities and Conflicts.md

 Now that we have defined states, we can look at the conflicts described in `name.output`.
 The format of the file has varied among versions of bison, but it always includes a listing of all the rules in the grammar and all the parser states.
 It usually has a summary of conflicts and other errors at the beginning, including rules that are never used, typically because of conflicts.
 For each state, it lists the rules and positions that correspond to the state, the shifts and reductions the parser will do when it reads various tokens in that state, and what state it will switch to after a reduction produces a nonterminal in that state.
 We’ll show some ambiguous grammars and the `name.output` reports that identify the ambiguities.

-> The files that bison produces show the cursor as a dot, but we’ll show it as an ~~up arrow~~ (`@`) to make it easier to read and to be consistent with the examples so far.
+> The files that bison produces show the cursor as a dot, but we’ll show it as an ‘at’ symbol (`@`) to make it easier to read and to be consistent with the examples so far.

 ## Reduce/Reduce Conflicts